Lakhan1122/Lakhan1122/README.md

 ## 🌱 I’m currently learning ...
 ## **Java, Aspiring Java Developer**

+## About Me
+ --Observant and detail-oriented aspiring Full-Stack Web Developer with a specialization in Java
+Backend Development.
+An enthusiastic, hardworking, and self-motivated who is always looking forward to learning new skills.
+A complete team player who is excited to be at the deployment phase of his new career as a FullStack Web developer.

 ### 🌱 What do I do?
 - ✔️ Though I have completed my Graduation, I aspire to work as a programmer.